Gateway Commercial Finance

 • Print Catalogs

-This means it’s important to not simply consider outbound marketing outdated and drop it across the board.
-You certainly want to reevaluate what you spend on directory listings and some other advertising.
-In most cases, you’re most creative approach is to make your outbound more efficient by leveraging it with inbound techniques.
+This means it’s essential not to simply consider outbound marketing outdated and drop it across the board.
+You certainly want to reevaluate your spending on directory listings and other advertising.
+In most cases, your most creative approach is to make your outbound more efficient by leveraging it with inbound techniques.

 One example of this approach is Insource Electronics.
 This company has been around for two generations and has relied on a bulky printed catalog for years.
 While it still produces the catalog in much smaller quantities, it provides copies in digital form on its website and emails targeted pages to specific customers.

-These longtime customers can still get the printed copy if they desire, or access it on the website.
-Management and salespeople also carry around a nifty little plastic business card with a built in flash drive.
-They hand these out at trade shows and other networking events, each one much cheaper than a printed catalog.
-The drives contain a copy of the catalog, and they also connect to LinkedIn, their website, and to Facebook.
+These longtime customers can still get the printed copy if they desire or access it on the website.
+Management and salespeople also carry a nifty little plastic business card with a built-in flash drive.
+They hand these out at trade shows and other networking events, each much cheaper than a printed catalog.
+The drives contain a copy of the catalog and connect to LinkedIn, their website, and to Facebook.

-The key tip is to be creative.
-Evaluate each of your proven outbound marketing techniques and add elements of new digital marketing methods to make them more cost-effective and successful.
+The critical tip is to be creative.
+Evaluate your proven outbound marketing techniques and add elements of new digital marketing methods to make them more cost-effective and successful.

 Internet Marketing Terminology for Small Business Owners

-Small business owners don’t care about hype and theory, you want results.
-That’s the motivation behind the email marketing of Riverside Foods.
-A suburban Chicago neighborhood grocery store, this small business regularly lets its thousands of loyal customers know about specials, sales, new products, and provides regular tips.
+Small business owners don’t care about hype and theory; they want results.
+That’s the motivation behind Riverside Foods’ email marketing.
+A suburban Chicago neighborhood grocery store, this small business regularly lets its thousands of loyal customers know about specials, sales, and new products and provides regular tips.
 Some of its vendors help cover the costs involved.
 The fancy name for this is integrating traditional outbound and innovative inbound marketing strategies.

-People deeply immersed in Internet marketing and social media are minting new words, different terms, and adding definitions almost as fast as they’re adding new capabilities.
+People deeply immersed in Internet marketing and social media are minting new words and different terms and adding definitions almost as fast as they’re adding new capabilities.
 However, you simply need to understand some basics to use these tools.

 small business internet marketing guide

 • Inbound marketing.
-This comprehensive term now refers to all activities you take to have a customer or prospect make contact with you through a website, social media platform (reviews, tweets, feedback, etc.) or other methods, such as email.
+This comprehensive term now refers to all activities you take to have a customer or prospect contact you through a website, social media platform (reviews, tweets, feedback, etc.), or other methods, such as email.
 To use the current term, this has the customer initiating a conversation with you and or your other customers.

 • Outbound marketing.
-This term is used to refer to traditional marketing methods such as direct mail, advertising, email blasts and other “old school” approaches.
-Some digital marketers refer to these in a disdainful way, looking exclusively to digital as the way to go.
-There is, however, now a growing focus on digital outbound efforts and techniques.
+This term refers to traditional marketing methods such as direct mail, advertising, email blasts, and other “old school” approaches.
+Some digital marketers disdainfully refer to these, looking exclusively to digital as the way to go.
+However, there is a growing focus on digital outbound efforts and techniques.

 • Conversation.
 As used above, this is the new buzzword for marketers.
 The idea is that instead of intruding on a prospect with a TV ad and a one-way message, you and the customer/prospect begin a running dialogue.
-This proves to be a much more powerful and effective way to get and keep customers.
-Note, however, how this point out the need for you to actively respond to input from your marketplace.
+This is a more powerful and effective way to get and keep customers.
+Note, however, how this points out the need to actively respond to input from your marketplace.

 Here are two tips:

 1. Get some help.
 We all turn to our printers, accountants, and lawyers for help in technical areas.
 The fact is that digital marketing is both simple and complex.
-To make the most of things like email and social media, you really need help if you’ve been out of school for more than five or six years.
-As the study above showed, for many, the only real answer is to hire a younger person or digital agency to help with the effort.
+To make the most of things like email and social media, you need help if you’ve been out of school for over five or six years.
+As the study above showed, the only honest answer for many is to hire a younger person or digital agency to help with the effort.
 Millennials are a great source of talent.
 You may never want to tweet, but you don’t want to lose the power of that tool for your business.

 2. Use a search engine.
-Once we give you some of the insights, tips, and hints in the next few articles, enter some of the terms you read as search terms.
+Once we give you some insights, tips, and hints in the following few articles, enter some of the terms you read as search terms.
 You’ll find plenty of information, from very simple to technical.
-Put your industry and product or service with the search term for even more useful information.
-For example, if you’re manufacturing widgets and you want to know more about responsive emails, type in “responsive email for widget companies.”
+Put your industry, product, or service with the search term for even more helpful information.
+For example, if you’re manufacturing widgets and want to know more about responsive emails, type in “responsive email for widget companies.”